CSIS-iLab/ocean/_spotlights/charting-a-new-arctic-ocean.md

 image_groups:
   marine:
     - url: https://res.cloudinary.com/csisideaslab/image/upload/v1552068340/ocean/SOS_Arctic_static_MPA.jpg
-      caption: Arctic biodiversity encompasses a vast array of ecosystems and species including marine mammals, seabirds, untouched fish stocks, and pristine benthic habitats – all of which are threatened by the impacts of a changing climate.
+      caption: Marine Protected Areas in the Arctic as defined by the Arctic Council’s working group for the Protection of the Marine Environment
       credit: Based on PAME's 2017 Indicator Report
     - url: https://res.cloudinary.com/csisideaslab/image/upload/v1554398849/ocean/Arctic_diverse_underwater_ecosystem.jpg
       caption: Arctic biodiversity encompasses a vast array of ecosystems and species including marine mammals, seabirds, untouched fish stocks, and pristine benthic habitats – all of which are threatened by the impacts of a changing climate.